Bassett, T.D. Seymouth. The Growing Edge: Vermont Villages 1840-1880. (Montpelier, VT: Vermont Historical Society, 1992).

 Several libraries and museums in the state contain manuscript materials relating to the underground railroad.
 Often materials can be found under topic headings such as “slavery,” “anti-slavery,” “abolition,” “fugitives,” and “underground railroad.”
 If you suspect that a particular family aided fugitive slaves, look for manuscripts under that family’s name at your local library or historical society.

-- Bailey-Howe Memorial Library (Special Collections Department), University of Vermont, Burlington.
+- Howe Library (Special Collections Department), University of Vermont, Burlington.
 The Wicker Family Papers.

 - Bennington Museum Library, Bennington.
 The Day Papers.